lokesh16191/Random-Comments/README.md

 cd <Current Directory>
 python server.py
 ```
-#How to Change Copier Timings in Server.py
+#How to Change Copier Timing interval
+Navigate and open Server.py file on text editor.
 ```sh
 with open('comments.txt', 'r', encoding="utf8") as infile:
     data = infile.read()  # Read the contents of the file into memory.